Working for Families Calculator

 What is Best Start?

-Best Start provides $73/week for children born on or after 1 July 2018, paid for the first three years.
-The first year is not income-tested; years two and three are.
+Best Start provides $77.70/week (was $73.80 pre-Budget) for children born on or after 1 July 2018, paid for the first three years.
+From 1 April 2026 the first year is income-tested at $79,000 / 21% (previously universal); years two and three are also income-tested at the same threshold.
+The change applies to babies born on or after 1 April 2026.

 Related Calculators